toddbranch/ECE382/notes/L1/index.md

     - RAM clears when it's powered off
     - If you don't want to lose your work, you need some sort of persistent storage (hard drive)

-If you shrink this to a single PCB, you've got what we call a **single board computer** - I've got a Raspberry Pi.
+If you shrink this to a single PCB, you've got what we call a **single board computer** - think of a Raspberry Pi.

 ### System on a Chip
 If you take the core components from this computer, shrink them, and integrate them on a single die, you have what's known as a [System on a Chip (SoC)](http://en.wikipedia.org/wiki/System_on_a_chip).
 Multiple components on a single die is the core feature here.
 This is what powers your cell phones.
 The Galaxy S4, for instance, has two models - one uses Qualcomm SnapDragon 600 and other Samsung Exynos 5 Octa.
 They can include additional components based on application.